jpolton/NEMO_docs/docs/AMM60_restarts_and_XIOS_dev.rst

 **PENDING (19 Oct 2016)** COMPLETED late, 10pm.
 Need to look at data.

 * Is there lots of mooring output in a single file? ``AMM60_1h_20120601_20120605_SB_grid_T.nc`` is created.
 Wall time exceeded.
 27 hours completed.
-* Is the output from the prevous run, with two moorings, OK?
+* Is the output from the prevous run, with two moorings, OK? - These data have 5 days of data
 * Could try a few files with multiple moorings in each, say 33 files 100 moorings?

 ----